C Container Collection (CCC)

 Sort the container.

-Inserts e in sorted position according to the non-decreasing order of the list determined by the user provided comparison function.
+Inserts type_intruder in sorted position according to the non-decreasing order of the list determined by the user provided comparison function.
+O(1).

 Returns true if the list is sorted in non-decreasing order according to the user provided comparison function.